mr-bt/manager.README/README.md

 | Team member left with a renewed sense of purpose and motivation             | Yes/No |
 | Team member's perspectives match with what I've seen and heard elsewhere  | Yes/No |

-#### Plans VS Planning
+#### Plans Vs. Planning

 I expect you to plan and to share your plans in writing.
-Plans that are not in writing and shared with the stakeholders don't exit.
+Plans not written down and shared don't exist.

 > If you don't have a plan, you become part of somebody else's plan - Terence McKenna.

-Plans must be specific, clear and detailed prompting commitment by the stakeholders.
+Plans must be clear and specific prompting commitment by the stakeholders.

 > everyone has a plan until they get punched in the mouth - Mike Tyson.

-Things usually don't go according with the plan, and that's OK.
+Things usually don't go according to the plan, and that's OK.

 > In preparing for battle I have always found that plans are useless, but planning is indispensable - Dwight D. Eisenhower.